rohanthewiz/kitty_mon/README.md

 ```

 ## Using KittyMonitor
-KittyMonitor launches a goroutine that polls system board temperature (of the Ordroid C1+. see hardkernel.com).
+KittyMonitor launches a goroutine that polls system board temperature (of the Odroid C1+. see hardkernel.com).
+The main thread continues in an infinite loop to:
+ 1. poll temperature every 2mins
-The main thread continues in an infinite loop to connect to the server every 4mins and send any unsent readings.
+ 2. connect to the server every 4mins and send any unsent readings.

-### Get the server's secret token (you'll need to get the token to the client by emailing or remote copy)
+### Get the server's secret token (you'll need to copy the token unto the client)

 ```
 ./kitty_mon -get_server_secret # => 9A7blahblah123...